gia-khanhs/PTNet-Analysis/README.md

 ## Some notes on my implementation:

 ### Graph comparision with the paper:
-- My graph is a directed single graph.
+- My implemented graph is a directed single graph.
 Between stop pairs in walk distance, an edge will be created, and if there is already one (in a bus route), it will be overwritten so that the time weight is minimum.
+Meanwhile, the graph from the paper does not include edges between stop pairs in walk distance.
 - My topological graph has 4370 nodes and 5442 edges (without taking edges between stop pair in walk distance into consideration), while the author's has 4350 nodes and 5397.

 ### Resources taken to build the graph: